Swimming Lessons, Exploration and Water Safety

 - New smells

 For many young children learning to swim, this sensory overload can be thrilling and exciting.
 Others may find it overwhelming and frightening.
-If you know your child might find new situations overwhelming, head down to your local swim school and watch some classes and allow your child to hear what is happening and observe the process before jumping in and starting swimming formal lessons.
-It is important to find a happy balance for all learners so that learning to swim is an enjoyable experience.
+Allowing children to hear what is happening and observe the process before jumping in and starting swimming formal lessons is important to help them find a happy balance, so that learning to swim is an enjoyable experience.

 Swimming lessons are great for young children.
 It can help with learning to follow instructions, working with others and learning important water safety skills.
 Being able to swim is a gift for life – a skill you will enjoy for a lifetime.
 A four-year study on infant aquatics by Griffith University found that children who attend swimming lessons are more socially and emotionally prepared for school transition and reach milestones earlier than non-swimmers in the following areas: